-- 6.1.1.
+6.1.1.
 Your overall module mark is the weighted average of your individual summative assessment marks for that module.
 The relevant weightings are given in the module descriptor.

 If this calculation results in a decimal, it will be rounded at the first decimal place to the nearest whole number (decimal places up to four are rounded down, decimal places of five or more are rounded up).
-For example, 53.49 would be rounded to 53, 53.51 would be rounded to 54. - 6.1.2.
+For example, 53.49 would be rounded to 53, 53.51 would be rounded to 54.

+- 6.1.2.
 Credit is awarded for a module if you have shown you have met the module's learning outcomes.
 To show this your overall module mark must be at least the module pass mark.
-You do not need to achieve a minimum mark in individual assessments. - 6.1.3.
+For certain modules you will also need to meet a minimum threshold on each assessment element as detailed in the Module Descriptor. - 6.1.3.
 The module pass mark is: - 40% for undergraduate programmes; - 50% for postgraduate programmes. - 6.1.4.
 If you do not meet the requirement set out in section 6.1.3 you have failed the module and will not achieve any credits for the module.
-For information about resubmissions, see section 6.4.
+For information about resubmissions, see section 6.4. - 6.1.5.

-- 6.1.5.
 Credits cannot be divided. - 6.1.6.
 You may request an interim transcript detailing the credits you have achieved at any point in your studies. - 6.1.7.
 If you are studying on an undergraduate programme, you must have passed, or received exemptions from, all modules at level 4 before you can progress to level 6.
-If you started your programme before September 2020, please refer to the relevant Transition Regulations for information on exceptions to this regulation (Appendix C (Undergraduate) or Appendix D (Postgraduate).
+If you started your programme before September 2020, please refer to the relevant Transition Regulations for information on exceptions to this regulation (Appendix C (Undergraduate) or Appendix D (Postgraduate)).